 - The third-party company may take a small fee.

 Will supply chain financing replace invoice factoring?

 Supply chain financing does not change this relationship.
 It is initiated and controlled by the buyer.
 The buyer decides which suppliers can participate, how quickly they will pay and what discount they will demand.
-Some buyers may not have the money, technology or the interest in offering it to all their suppliers, and may offer it only to their biggest suppliers.
+Some buyers may not have the money, technology or interest to offer it to all their suppliers, offering it only to their biggest suppliers.
 Others may offer it today only to take it away tomorrow without notice because of changes in their cash flow position or priorities.
-Power remains with the buyer, and the supplier remains at their mercy for payment.
+The power remains with the buyer, and the supplier remains at their mercy for payment.

-Factoring changes this dynamic.
-It is supplier-initiated and controlled.
-When factoring, the supplier determines which invoices they will factor and when based on their cash flow needs.
+Factoring changes this dynamic, because it is initiated and controlled by the supplier.
+With factoring, the supplier determines which invoices they will factor and when based on their cash flow needs.
 They are in complete control.
 They know the cost ahead of time and can factor it into their pricing.

 Are you wondering what happened with my client invited to participate in the supply chain finance program?
 They passed.
-It offered little benefit to them as it only applied to a very small portion of their accounts receivables and did not provide them with the control to manage their cash flow as needed.
+It offered little benefit to them, as it only applied to a very small portion of their accounts receivables and did not give them the control to manage their cash flow as needed.